gnubyte/securepip/README.md

 SecurePip is a secure package installer and analyzer for Python that helps you safely install and manage Python packages while providing detailed security analysis and vulnerability reports.
 It leverages Ollama & Gemma AI to use your local AI to do rudamentary security scans over your python dependencies as they install or provided a requirements.txt file.

+**This is in early development and is expiremental, especially for longer builds.
+Please report any issues as they are found.
+I have only tested this on OSX.**

 ## Features

 - 🔍 **Security Analysis**: Analyzes packages for vulnerabilities before installation